acl-org/emnlp-2023/_pages/calls/Main Conference Papers.md

 - Any ARR-reviewed paper that got all of its reviews and meta-reviews available by the ARR-to-conference commitment deadline (August 22, 2023), can be committed to EMNLP 2023.
 	- **Notes:**
   	- submissions from ARR cannot be modified except that they can be associated with an author response.
+  	- The manuscript submission from ARR that is committed to EMNLP can not be modified (with the exception of adding the required “limitations” section, if it was missing from the ARR submission), but the authors can add an author response that will be seen by the EMNLP programme committee.
   	- EMNLP will consider any ARR paper that has been fully reviewed by the August 22 2023 commitment deadline.
 The regular ARR timeline suggests that ARR submissions should be made by June 15th.
 Consequently, care must be taken in deciding whether a submission should be made to ARR or EMNLP directly if the work has not been submitted anywhere before the call.
 Plan accordingly.
   	- The **deadline** for direct submission papers, namely non-ARR submission papers, is June 23, 2023.